HazemElrefaei/EBSC_DataAnalysis/README.md

 - If you encounter missing fields in the `.mat` file, ensure it contains the required keys.
 - For HDF5 data, verify the dataset names match those expected in the script.
+- For frame generation, ensure your event data follows the expected format: `[x, y, polarity, timestamp]`.

 ---